-This is a half-time, year-round position.
+This is a year-round position.
 The Business Manager works in our Brattleboro, VT office along with three other part-time staff members.
 Partial remote work options are available.

 VWS strives to create a culture that is supportive, effective, and life-affirming.
-Ideal candidates for this role will be energized by work environment that prioritizes:
+Ideal candidates for this role will be energized by a work environment that prioritizes:

 - Proactive Leadership